 What is MSA Funding?

-The Master Settlement Agreement was an agreement made with the tobacco industry.
-The funding is meant for cessation and prevention programs like TRU.
+The Master Settlement Agreement was an agreement made between Pennsylvania and 45 other states across the country and the tobacco industry.
+The money earned from this agreement is meant for cessation and prevention programs like TRU.

 History of MSA

 In 1998, Pennsylvania and 45 other states entered into a Master Settlement Agreement with the tobacco industry.
 The Master Settlement Agreement was estimated at a minimum of $206 billion dollars nationwide; Pennsylvania was allotted an estimated $11 billion dollars to be disbursed in the first 25 years of the agreement to pay for the costs caused by lives lost due to tobacco.
 In 2001, Pennsylvania created Act 77 which established the Tobacco Settlement Fund (where all MSA funds are place once received).
 It also established related programs that are supported by the fund.
 However, since 2001, our funding has been eroded.
+Without the necessary dollars from this Master Settlement Agreement, we wouldn’t have the prevention programs and the cessation programs to help teens in PA stay tobacco-free.